 1. Start by reading the document and making sure you understand the terms and conditions.
 The document is a legal agreement between two parties, and it is essential to know your rights and responsibilities as a party.

 2. The agreement outlines the terms for issuing shares to an investor in exchange for a purchase amount.
 The investor has the right to receive either Standard Ordinary Shares or Safe Ordinary Shares, subject to the pre-money valuation.

 3. If an Equity Financing occurs before the expiration or termination of this instrument, the investor will receive a number of shares of Standard Ordinary Shares or Safe Ordinary Shares.
 The investor needs to execute and deliver all transaction documents related to the Equity Financing, including a Pro Rata Rights Agreement.

 4. If a Liquidity Event occurs before the expiration or termination of this instrument, the investor has the option to receive a cash payment equal to the Purchase Amount or receive a number of shares of Ordinary Shares.
 The Purchase Amount will be due and payable by the Company to the Investor immediately prior to, or concurrent with, the consummation of the Liquidity Event.

 5. If there is a Dissolution Event before this instrument expires or terminates, the Company will pay an amount equal to the Purchase Amount, due and payable to the Investor immediately prior to, or concurrent with, the consummation of the Dissolution Event.

-This instrument will expire and terminate (without relieving the Company of any obligations arising from a prior breach of or non-compliance with this instrument) upon either (i) the issuance of stock to the Investor; or (ii) the payment, or setting aside for payment, of amounts due the Investor.
+6. The instrument will expire and terminate upon the issuance of stock to the Investor or the payment, or setting aside for payment, of amounts due the Investor.